bytewvr/blog/_posts/2023-01-01-Memory layout in Python.md

 0000000000000001 00007f01b97a87c0  | <reference-count> <address of type>
 0000000000000001 00007f01000003e8  | <obj size>        <data>
 ```
-The second qword `0x00007f01b97a87c0` is the address of `class int` according to `hex(id(int))`.
-The 4th qword holds the value of the variable 0x3e8 in the lower dword.  `sys.getsizeof(var)` also returns a size of only 28 bytes - the smallest size for an integer variable.
+The second QWORD `0x00007f01b97a87c0` is the address of `class int` according to `hex(id(int))`.
+The 4th QWORD holds the value of the variable 0x3e8 in the lower DWORD.  `sys.getsizeof(var)` also returns a size of only 28 bytes - the smallest size for an integer variable.
 Owed to the unlimited size of the integer we are not limited to just 28 bytes, but can test e.g. `var = 2**120-1` which leads to the memory dump of
 ```
 0000000000000001 00007f2e243a87c0
 0000000000000004 3fffffff3fffffff
 3fffffff3fffffff
 ```
-The object size has increased to 4 DWORDS and the data extends accross 16 bytes.
+The object size has increased to 4 DWORD's and the data extends across 16 bytes.
-On another note,  per [documentation](https://docs.python.org/3/c-api/long.html) *When you create an int in the range between -5 and 256 you actually just get back a reference to the existing object.* Curiously, the reference-count (1st qword) of some integer values might reach more than a thousand references just after starting the python kernel.
+On another note, per [documentation](https://docs.python.org/3/c-api/long.html) *When you create an int in the range between -5 and 256 you actually just get back a reference to the existing object.* Curiously, the reference-count (1st QWORD) of some integer values might reach more than a thousand references just after starting the python kernel.
 ```python
 out = []